MaxPeal/obinex/README.md

 `obinex-hwmock` and are currently not executed automatically.
 To run them cd into `integration_tests/` and execute `./run.sh`.
 This will execute all available tests and generate a coverage report.

+## obinex-hwmock
+To test obinex locally during development you can use `obinex-hwmock`.
+On startup it will give you the path to the serial device it uses for output.
+Run `obinex-server` with the `-serialpath` option to connect to the mocked hardware.
+It will then request binaries from `obinex-server` on port `12230` for a hardware box called `mock` and try to execute them as bash scripts, returning their output back to the server.